WARREN DESIGN BUILD

 system on the other hand is an innovative alternative technology.
 It required State DEP approval,

-and will need monitoring as a pilot program.
+and will be monitored as a pilot program.

 Infiltration pipes distribute the grey water through a mulch basin and beds where it